 Ah, Saturday morning.
 So how about another muffin recipe?
 If you like sour cream in your baked goods, this recipe is for you.
 It’s based on one from the legendary Helen Corbitt who suggests adding blueberries, chocolate chips or nuts.
 At my daughter’s request, I served these plain with a simple topping of cinnamon sugar.
-Even without the add-ins, the muffins were very satisfying.
+Even without the add-ins, the sour cream muffins were very satisfying.
 They have high tops, a rich sour cream and vanilla flavor, and are of course very moist.
 The original recipe makes 24, but it’s easy to halve or quarter.

 Note: I cooked mine at 450 and got high tops, but the edges were very brown.
 400 might be a better temp — especially if you think your oven runs a little hot.